Kimbsy/y-combinator-animation/script.md

 (g 5) => 120
 ```

-Well this is reasonably understandable, there's some function f which is factorialish, `Y` takes this function `f` and returns a new function `g` which can solve a recursive problem.
+Well this is reasonably understandable, there's some function `f` which is non-recursive, `Y` takes this function `f` and returns a new function `g` which can solve a recursive problem.

 That might not be super impressive until you find out that `Y` works even in languages where you don't have recursion, or iteration of any kind.
 No mapping, reducing, filtering, nothing.
 Not even for loops.

-So that's what it's for:
+So that's what the Y Combinator is for:

 > Doing recursion in languages that don’t have recursion.